If you want to drive organic traffic to your website, you must understand two critical aspects of SEO strategy:

 I used our domain (www.hubspot.com) to test the capabilities of each tool and here's what I found:

-Aside from the total numbers above, in the free version of the tool, Ahrefs also shows you Top 100 backlinks, Top 5 anchors and Top 5 pages.
+In the free version of the tool, Ahrefs shows you Top 100 backlinks, Top 5 anchors, and Top 5 pages.
 That's enough to get a birds-eye view of your website's backlinks.

 If you'd like to get into more details, the paid version offers far more extensive data and access to other tools that might be useful in a link building campaign, like Content Explorer or Broken Outbound links, to name a few.

 All of the above tools provide valuable insights that can help you get started with link building.
-They all give a birds-eye view on your backlink profile, but each one comes with different additional information.
+They all give a macro view on your backlink profile, but each comes with additional information.
 Try them out and see which one is best for you.